maizakabir/15-min-chat/README.md

 Shortcomings/not implemented:
 Chat history
 Connecting username database to database with display names and chats In the login page, when giving username, some usernames work, some don't. hi, help work, Maiza does not.
+So the server/database work but there is a slight bug in the system which is why it's not running for all usernames.